th0ma7/crypto/README.md

 # gpuwatch
 Simple script to monitor the GPU of your mining rig and restart or reboot if a GPU is hung.<br/>
-Currently only works with the conjunction of AMD video cards & `etherminer`.
+Currently only works with the conjunction of AMD video cards & `ethminer`.

 Place the files as follow:
 - gpuwatch.bash        -> `/usr/local/bin/gpuwatch.bash`